How MSF is responding to the crisis in Sudan

 Pressure on hospitals is intense, as many have been damaged or face shortages of supplies.
 In many regions patients and staff alike are unable to reach the few health facilities that still function.
 As a result, many people are cut off from medical care at a time when they need it most.

-Sudan: MSF responds to medical needs and prepares to scale up activities
+MSF prepares to scale up activities in Sudan

 Read More